-Active seniors know how to keep the good times rolling with activities for the body, mind, and spirit.
+Active seniors know how to keep the good times rolling with senior citizen activities for the body, mind, and spirit.
 No one type is more important than another.
 A full, vibrant, and independent life demands all three.
 Whether you are a healthy retiree or in need of a little physical, mental, or emotional "tune-up," there are plenty of fun activities for seniors to suit your needs.
 Now, find events for seniors near you.

 Any activity that encourages physical movement will help you build your body.
 However, before you embark on any new exercise regimen or physical activity, get your physician's approval.